cname87/pp-cloudbuild/docs/dates.md

 The date field is represented as a Date object in the Scores or Sessions object.
 It is checked before serialization in res.json() (and I do not convert it), and therefore it is represented as an 'object' in the OpenApi specification.
 The date is serialized to a date string by res.json().
 It is converted to a Date object on reception in the front end.

-## Sending a summary table which is an array of objects with date fields in a Response field
+## Sending a summary table, which is an array of objects with date fields, from the backend, in a Response field

 The Summary object consists of an array of objects.
 The date field in each element in the array is a Date object.
 This is what gets checked against the OpenApi specification (as the OpenApi validation is done before the body is serialized) and therefore I represent this date field as an 'object' in OpenApi.
 It is serialized by res.json() before being sent.